bytedance/go-tagexpr/binding/README.md

 - Expression `required` or `req` indicates that the parameter is required
 - If no position is tagged, try bind parameters from the body when the request has body,
 <br>otherwise try bind from the URL query
-- When there are multiple tags, the order in which to try to bind is:
+- When there are multiple tags or no tags, the order in which to try to bind is:
   1. path
-  2. query
+  2. form
-  3. raw_body
+  3. query
-  4. form
+  4. cookie
-  5. protobuf
+  5. header
-  6. json
+  6. protobuf
-  7. header
+  7. json
-  8. cookie

 ## Type Unmarshalor